LazyBun/owasp-top10-security/PITCHME.md

 Web applications and APIS don't protect sensitive data.

 Note:
 So, what's that?
-Basically it' when Web applications and APIS don't protect sensitive data by ..
+Basically it' when Web applications and APIs don't protect sensitive data by ..

 +++

 ### Example:

 An application encrypts credit card numbers in a database using automatic database encryption.

 However, this data is automatically decrypted when retrieved, allowing an SQL injection flaw to retrieve credit card numbers in clear text.

 +++